apollographql/apollo-client/docs/source/development-testing/static-typing.md

 );
 ```

-## Typing Higher Order Components
+## Typing Higher-order components

-To type high-order components, begin by defining your GraphQL documents with the generated `gql()` function (from `./src/__generated__/gql`).
+To type higher-order components, begin by defining your GraphQL queries with the generated `gql` function (from `./src/__generated__/gql`).

 In the below example, this generates the query and variable types (`GetCharacterQuery` and `GetCharacterQueryVariables`).

 Our wrapped component receives the query's result as props.
 So, we need to tell our type system the _shape_ of these props.
 Below is an example of setting types for an operation using the `graphql` higher-order component.

-> The following logic also works for the query, mutation, and subscription higher-order components!
+> The following logic also works for query, mutation, and subscription higher-order components!

 ```tsx
 import React from "react";